 Baan Dek Foundation (BDF) is a Thai-registered foundation established in 2002 with a mission to provide access to education, health, and safety services for vulnerable children living in urban slums and construction sites in Chiang Mai and Bangkok.

-IVL Foundation is supporting Dao Women’s Empowerment Program in Chiang Mai which will provide vulnerable women (single mothers, victims of violence, mothers of children with special needs, etc.) with empowerment training that include goal-setting and life coaching, as well as financial training, life skills, work readiness, and handicrafts.
-This program will empower women to feel more confident in themselves and their capabilities, to understand their options, and to take steps towards their goals.
+IVL Foundation supported a Women’s Empowerment Program in Chiang Mai, which aimed to empower vulnerable women, including single mothers, victims of violence, and mothers of children with special needs.
+The program included empowerment training such as goal-setting and life coaching, financial education, life skills development, work readiness training, and handicrafts.
+This initiative was designed to boost women’s confidence in themselves and their capabilities, help them understand their options, and enable them to take concrete steps toward achieving their goals.

 2022